Check Engine Light On But Car Runs Fine (10 Common Causes)

 Here is a short YouTube video explaining how to clean an MAF sensor:

-A catalytic converter is used to convert toxic gases into non-toxic gases.
-Catalytic converters are installed in gasoline engines to remove unburned hydrocarbons (HC) and carbon monoxide (CO) from the exhaust gases.
+A catalytic converter is installed in engines to remove unburned hydrocarbons (HC) and carbon monoxide (CO) from the exhaust gases.

-Furthermore, catalytic converter uses oxygen in the exhaust gases to convert carbon monoxide to carbon dioxide and also to oxidize unburnt hydrocarbons.
-A bad catalytic converter will not be able to use the oxygen in the exhaust gases efficiently.
+Also, the catalytic converter uses oxygen in the exhaust to change carbon monoxide into carbon dioxide.
+It also burns extra fuel.
+A bad catalytic converter can’t use the oxygen well.

-Overheating of the engine can result due to following reasons:
+An engine is prone to overheating due to following reasons:

-You can read my guide on P0128 code to understand the cooling system of the engine.
+You can read more about that my guide on P0128 code to understand the cooling system of the engine.

 6. Fouled Spark Plugs

-Aside from the electrode tip, the ceramic insulator of a spark plug can also become fouled.
+The ceramic part around the metal tip of spark plug can also get fouled.
 This ceramic insulator acts as a protective barrier, preventing electrical leakage that could damage the engine’s electrical system.

 When the ceramic insulator becomes fouled with oil or contaminants, it causes an electrical leak across the insulator.
 This leads to incomplete combustion of the fuel mixture, resulting in misfires.
 In turn, this prevents the spark plug from generating the required spark, leading to issues like hesitation, reduced power, and acceleration trouble.